juliomederos/spark-remote-debug/README.md

 To debug in the cluster multiple times it is useful to automate the steps.

-Copy the next files from 'scripts' folder into the project root:

 ```
 # Creates the jar, transfer it into the cluster, run spark-submit with debug parameters
 run_step.sh package transfer spark_submit